 \section{Conclusion}

-The scaling properties measured in the velocity and density fields of the Local Universe can be interpreted in the context of previous observational and numerical studies, while remaining agnostic about the detailed dynamics \citep{Gaite2020}.
-In this broader framework, the emergence of approximate power-law correlations over limited scale ranges is not unexpected.
-Gravitational clustering in collisionless systems governed by the Vlasov--Poisson equations naturally generates long-range correlations and multiscale structures \citep{Gaite2019}.
+The scaling properties measured in the velocity and density fields of the Local Universe may be interpreted in the context of previous observational and numerical studies, while remaining deliberately agnostic about the detailed dynamics \citep{Gaite2020}.
+In this broader framework, the emergence of approximate power-law correlations over limited scale ranges is expected.
+Gravitational clustering in collisionless systems governed by the Vlasov--Poisson equations naturally gives rise to long-range correlations and multiscale structures \citep{Gaite2019}.

-Gravity drives structure formation on $\sim10$--$100\,\mathrm{Mpc}$ scales typical of supercluster environments \citep{Springeletal2005}.
-Several theoretical approaches anticipate scale-dependent behaviour in such systems.
+Gravity drives the formation of structure on $\sim10$--$100\,\mathrm{Mpc}$ scales typical of supercluster environments \citep{Springeletal2005}.
+Several theoretical approaches predict scale-dependent behaviour in such systems.
 Coarse-grained descriptions of the Vlasov--Poisson dynamics lead to hydrodynamics-like equations with effective stresses arising from multistreaming and tidal effects \citep{Hahn2016}, while the adhesion approximation reproduces the morphology of the cosmic web and exhibits bifractal scaling \citep{Hiddingetal2016}.
-Consistently, cosmological $N$-body simulations display scale-dependent spectra whose slopes vary with scale, redshift, and baryonic processes \citep{Valdarninietal1992,Yepesetal1992,Gaite2020}.
-Observational probes, including redshift-space distortions, peculiar-velocity surveys, and weak lensing, likewise reveal scale-dependent correlations, although the available dynamic range remains limited and the transition toward homogeneity appears gradual.\\
+Similarly, cosmological $N$-body simulations display scale-dependent spectra whose slopes vary with scale, redshift, and baryonic processes \citep{Valdarninietal1992,Yepesetal1992,Gaite2020}.
+Observational probes, including redshift-space distortions, peculiar-velocity surveys, and weak-lensing measurements, likewise reveal scale-dependent correlations, although the available dynamic range remains limited and the transition towards homogeneity appears gradual.\\

-Using structure functions of arbitrary order, we have presented an empirical characterisation of multiscale statistical properties in the reconstructed velocity and density fields of the Local Universe, based exclusively on the CF4 dataset.
-Within a volume extending to $z \lesssim 0.08$, both fields exhibit power-law scaling over ranges that span one decade in spatial scale, together with statistically significant intermittency.
+Using structure functions of arbitrary order, we presented an empirical characterisation of the multiscale statistical properties of the reconstructed velocity and density fields of the Local Universe, using exclusively the CF4 dataset.
+Within a volume extending to $z \lesssim 0.08$, both fields exhibit power-law scaling over ranges spanning approximately one decade in spatial scale, together with clear statistical intermittency.